 Maybe it’s because I am Catholic, maybe it’s because I like institutions with long traditions; I will watch the transition of power at the Vatican with interest.
 I spent the night second guessing myself last night after watching Nightly News.
 They reported twice that the last Pope to abdicate the papacy was “more than 700 years ago”.
 I wrote in our scripts and said several times Monday that it was 600.
 I was assured I was right by several people but my first instinct is to think Brian Williams knows something I don’t.
 Also I’m not that good at math.

 Anyone who watched the Grammys…I don’t get it.
 I admit I am not the target audience.
-I would love to have been in the meeting where the concept for Taylor Swift’s performance.
+I would love to have been in the meeting where the concept for Taylor Swift’s performance was discussed.
 I get the song but what was with the costumes?
 I don’t get it.

 Keep the comments coming